The European market potential for garden furniture

 Rapid urbanisation: the new garden

-At present, 56% of the world’s population lives in urban areas.
+At present, about 55% of the world’s population lives in urban areas.
 The UN expects that percentage to grow to 68% by 2050.
 This process of rapid urbanisation might well represent a huge countertrend to all the trends mentioned above.
 After all, if urban centres become larger and more crowded, will there be space for gardens at all or will they disappear?
-The 2021 Chelsea Flower Show included new categories for container and balcony gardens –– highlighting the increasing importance of these small urban garden spaces.
+The 2021 Chelsea Flower Show included new categories for container and balcony gardens, highlighting the increasing importance of these small urban garden spaces.

 Source: Kave Home @ YouTube

-Housing prices will rise due to the increased scarcity of space in the urban centres.
+Housing prices will rise due to the increased scarcity of space in urban centres.
 As a result, forms of shared living are being created, which include communal gardens.
-Urban planners are trying to redesign the urban space to make it future proof.
-This increasingly involves innovative concepts such as gardens on rooftops, on and around high rises, and on disused train tracks.
+Urban planners are trying to redesign urban space to make it future-proof.
+This increasingly involves innovative concepts such as gardens on rooftops, on and around high rises, and on train tracks that are no longer in use.
 Such forms of human-centred urban development are referred to as social design.

-Communal garden furniture must, above all, be functional, durable and fool proof, as it seems to be human nature to treat communally owned property with less care than personal possessions.
-This also makes the garden furniture more price sensitive, as the turnaround cycle can be quite high.
-As shared gardens are still going to be small, the furniture needs to be compact, modular, easy to carry around and multi-purpose.
+Communal garden furniture must be functional, durable and foolproof, as it seems to be human nature to treat communally owned property with less care than personal possessions.
+This also makes garden furniture more price-sensitive, as the turnaround cycle can be quite high.
+As shared gardens are still going to be small, furniture needs to be compact, modular, easy to carry around and multi-purpose.
 Styles must be acceptable for all inhabitants (often an inter-generational group), so not too expressive.

 Tip: